csncsate/double_decent/README.md

-# double_decent
+# About

-Double Descent in GCNs
+This is the source code for the bachelor thesis "Double Descent in Graph Neural Networks"